AlgirdasU/Sunnyside-agency-landing-page-main/README.md

 ### What I learned

 How to use CSS clip-path, I put link below where you can try to practice.
 It helped me create a background of a specific shape for mobile menu.
-I've used very minimal animation.
+I've used minimal animation.
-Also how to smoothly move to the next section.
-Just click white arrow.:) This code you can find in to JS file or just look the code below.
+How to smoothly move to the next section by clicking white arrow.
+This code you can find in to JS file or just look the code below.
+Also I added a scale effect on to the images.:)

 ```html
 <a href="#section-2" class="hero__arrow-down-box">